parsontodd/leadership-README/README.md

 # ToddParson.README
-A little bit about leadership style, tactics, opinions, etc. This already feels a little weird.
+A little bit about leadership style, tactics, opinions, etc. This already feels a little awkward.

 # Leadership style?
-When people ask me about my leadership "style," I start to get a little anxious because I can't describe my leaderhsip as a style (i.e. I'm not going to tell you I'm a servant leader and not a transformational leader).
-Rather, there are certain behaviors and traits that make up Todd Parson as a human being and come through in my approach to leadership.
+When people ask me about my leadership "style," I start to get a little anxious because I can't describe my leaderhsip as a style (i.e. I'm not going to tell you I'm a servant leader, a transformational leader, etc.).
+Rather than going there, I'd like to share what I believe shapes Todd Parson as a human being that I hope will give you some insight on my leadership.

 # Self-reflection
-So if I can't put a label on my leadership style, let me share some things I've observed in my approach to leading others that you can expect from me as a leader.

 ### What motivates me?
 * Having an impact
-  * impact = ["Helping people grow as humans, engineers, and teammates", "Affecting positive change in my team, department, organization", "Doing good things the right way"]
+  * impact = ["Helping people grow as humans, engineers, and teammates", "Affecting positive change in my team, department, organization", "Doing good things the right way", "Delivering meaninful value"]
 * Change
   * change = ["Constantly seeking changes in people, process, technology to keep me engaged (or I'll get bored)", "Helping others embrace change", "Affecting change, especially where change is hard"]
 * Learning
   * learning = ["Understanding humans and this complex organ called the brain", "Learning through others about a problem or technology", "Getting to the root cause of X where X = technical problem, a team collaboration issue, what's actually holding you back on something"]

+### Roles of a leader
+* People!
+  * Help people be better and do better by facilitating self-reflection and helping them identify growth areas in people, process improvement, and technical skills.
+    * In a high-performing engineering team, this usually results in challenging engineers to focus their development on the people domain, e.g. communication, influence, and leadership.
+* Cultivate a culture of action and value delivery
+  * Build an environment that enables engineers to quickly respond to customer needs with intuition and action to deliver value.
+* Visionary
+  * Think two steps ahead, be transparent with your team and stakeholders about what you see in that crystal ball, and listen to the reactions.
+* Direction
+  * Translate your vision to action, inspire the team, and empower them to execute.
+* Run your business
+  * Like running a business, there are some management activities required to ensure long-term success, like human capital planning, budgeting, vendor and asset management, and succession planning.

 ### Leadership behaviors and what you can expect from me
 * (Blurry) Vision
-  * I wouldn't describe myself as a visionary but as I better understand higher-level strategic direction and identify opportunities, I will describe for you where I think we can be down the road.
-Sometimes "down the road" is only a few months ahead because we're in a state of flux, other times it might be years down the road with where I think we can be after affecting a culture transformation.
+  * I wouldn't describe myself as a visionary but as I better understand higher-level strategic direction and identify opportunities to deliver value, I will describe for you where I think we can be down the road.
+Sometimes "down the road" is only a few months ahead because our problem domain is chaotic at the moment, other times it might be years down the road with where I think our customers' needs might be going.
   * I'll help break down that vision in to achievable objectives but I expect you to define how to accomplish those objectives.
   * I expect you to be personally responsible for thoroughly understanding our vision, our organization's direction, and the corporate strategy.
-I will proactively share opportunities to learn more about these strategies and if you tell me you're not completely following, I will  further explain my thoughts, pull senior leadership in to better explain their direction, etc.
+    * I will proactively share opportunities to learn more about these strategies and if you tell me you're not completely following, I will do my best to close the understanding gap.
 * Getting you out of your comfort zone!
   * From a personal development perspective, this is my #1 objective.
 I will never let you settle and will constantly challenge you to get out of your comfort zone.
     * Good at Powershell?
 Use Python next time.
     * Proficient at the technologies used for this problem?
-Raise the bar (i.e. novice --> intermedieat).
+Raise the bar (i.e. novice --> intermediate).
-    * Strong technical aptitude so technical profiency in any given problem domain won't be a challenge?
+    * Strong technical skills and aptitude?
 Set technical development aside and put all development efforts in to soft skills (e.g. written communications, influencing others, etc.).
 * Eye on your derailers
   * Teams and individuals typically have some blinders or derailers that if unaddressed, could send us down a never-ending rabbit hole and impact the value we're able to deliver.
 I'm here to bring that blinder to the forefront.
     * For example, I've observed a tendency for engineers to continually pull back the layers of the onion on a complex problem until the problem is solved to perfection.
 In these scenarios, I will ask "Is this good enough?" along the way or before the next iteration I might ask "What if we spent the time needed to peel the next layer of the onion on a different complex problem?"